-Auto Italia is pleased to present A House of Ecstatic Virality, a newly commissioned dance and movement practice work by Carlos Maria Romero aka Atabey Mamasita in collaboration with professionals and volunteers from METRO’s Emerging Communities Programme, which engages members of the growing Latinx and Polish communities in London around HIV prevention and support.
+Auto Italia presents A House of Ecstatic Virality, a newly commissioned dance and movement practice work by Carlos Maria Romero in collaboration with volunteers from METRO’s Emerging Communities Programme, which engages members of London’s Latinx and Polish communities in HIV prevention and support.

 Presented on World AIDS Day, this event marks the first public outcome of a project addressing the ongoing AIDS crisis and the factors primarily affecting the working class, women, people of colour and LGBTQ+ communities from the Global South.
 The project also addresses factors affecting recent migrants living in the UK and Europe who are affected by HIV.
 The project intends to engage with how contemporary society still struggles to process the impact, trauma and stigma around HIV since its appearance three decades ago.